Access datasets with Python using the Azure Machine Learning Python client library

 The Python client library gives you programmatic access to your existing datasets from experiments that have been run.

-From the Studio web interface, you can generate code snippets that include all the necessary information to download and deserialize datasets as pandas DataFrame objects on your local machine.
+From the Azure Machine Learning Studio (classic) web interface, you can generate code snippets that include all the necessary information to download and deserialize datasets as pandas DataFrame objects on your local machine.

 Security for data access

-The code snippets provided by Studio for use with the Python client library includes your workspace id and authorization token.
+The code snippets provided by Azure Machine Learning Studio (classic) for use with the Python client library includes your workspace ID and authorization token.
 These provide full access to your workspace and must be protected, like a password.

 For security reasons, the code snippet functionality is only available to users that have their role set as Owner for the workspace.
-Your role is displayed in Azure Machine Learning Studio on the USERS page under Settings.
+Your role is displayed in Azure Machine Learning Studio (classic) on the USERS page under Settings.

 If your role is not set as Owner, you can either request to be reinvited as an owner, or ask the owner of the workspace to provide you with the code snippet.

 To obtain the authorization token, you can do one of the following:

-- Ask for a token from an owner.
-Owners can access their authorization tokens from the Settings page of their workspace in Studio.
+Ask for a token from an owner.
+Owners can access their authorization tokens from the Settings page of their workspace in Azure Machine Learning Studio (classic).
 Select Settings from the left pane and click AUTHORIZATION TOKENS to see the primary and secondary tokens.
 Although either the primary or the secondary authorization tokens can be used in the code snippet, it is recommended that owners only share the secondary authorization tokens.

 Ask to be promoted to role of owner.
 To do this, a current owner of the workspace needs to first remove you from the workspace then re-invite you to it as an owner.